Starting a Bookkeeping Business

-You will need insurance for your bookkeeping business as you are providing an essential service for small business owners and mistakes happen so it's best to insure against problems which could occur.
+You'll need insurance for your bookkeeping business as you're providing an essential service for small business owners and mistakes happen.
+It's best to insure against problems which could occur.

 The professional associations can provide discounts so check with them otherwise search for the following:

 PI protects you against claims made by dissatisfied clients and employees of your business.
 PI insurance will protect your financial interests, help minimise disruption to your business, pay your fees if a dissatisfied client simply refuses to pay you, covers the costs of rectifying a mistake and protect you even if the claim against you is not valid.

 Professional indemnity insurance also covers you for the dishonesty of your employees, partners or directors, defamation infringement of intellectual property rights, negligent misstatement or misrepresentation and loss of documents or data.